Silhadi

 Raja Shiladitya Tomar, also called Silhadi Tomar (died 6 May 1532), was a chieftain of northeast Malwa in the early decades of 16th century India.
-He become vassal of Sanga of Mewar and remained as an ally and Sanga helped him and Medini Rai in various battles and in conquering Malwa from Sultans.
+First serving under the Sultans of Malwa he later became vassal of Rana Sanga of Mewar and remained as an ally and Sanga helped him and Medini Rai in various battles and in conquering Malwa from Sultans.
+Later, he allied with Rana Ratan Singh II and Bahadur Shah of Gujarat.
+Lastly shifting his allegiance to Vikramaditya Singh.
+He was killed in the siege of Raisen (1532).

 Early life

 Silhadi was a Tomar Rajput chieftain.
 His association with the Gahlots and Sisodias (a branch of Gahlots) is probably a result of his marriage into the Sisodia ruling family of Mewar.
 However, he most probably belonged to the Tomar clan, and came from the Tonwarghar tract located to the north of Gwalior.

 Silhadi has also been described as a Purbiya Rajput, but the term "Purbiya" here is not a clan name.
 He commanded a mercenary force of Rajputs from the eastern region (Purab), which included Awadh, Bihar and the area around Varanasi.
 These soldiers were called Purbiya (eastern), and therefore, Silhadi was described as a Purbiya too.